Affiliate links on Android Authority may earn us a commission. Learn more.

 Since May 2019, HUAWEI has had some minor wins, but the bulk of the ban is still in place.
 It appears the HUAWEI ban will be in effect in perpetuity, and the company will need to strategize around it until further notice.

-Yes, despite Donald Trump’s exit from the White House, the HUAWEI ban remains in effect.
-We will need to wait and see if it is repealed in the future — though it seems unlikely.
+Yes, despite Donald Trump’s exit from the White House in 2020, the HUAWEI ban remains in effect.
+We will need to wait and see if it is repealed in the future — though it seems unlikely, especially with Trump re-entering the White House in 2025.

 The HUAWEI ban went into effect on May 15, 2019, as part of an executive order from then-president Donald Trump.
 The order banned the use of telecommunications equipment from foreign firms that are deemed national security risks.

-No. Although Donald Trump is no longer president, his executive order remains in effect.
+No. Donald Trump’s executive order remains in effect.
 HUAWEI is still releasing flagship devices in Europe and Asia, but they are still not available in the United States.

 It does not appear as though the US has any plans to end the HUAWEI ban at this time.
 According to Reuters, President Biden signed the Secure Equipment Act in November 2021, which prevents companies from receiving equipment licenses from US regulators.